MW 10x8 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-• Potential hazard associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the context of child safety.
-It's also worth noting that miniscule components of these devices can be problematic in medical diagnosis after entering the body.
+- Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
+It's also worth noting that tiny parts of these magnets are able to hinder the diagnostic process after entering the body.

 Under no circumstances should neodymium magnets be placed near a computer HDD, TV, and wallet.